fruitiestPunch/FaPro_P1/pouria/README.md

 ## Install
 To start working on this project, it is necessary to clone/download this repository.
 The download location is not important.
+Please keep in mind to download the necessary .graphml/.gml files into the **/data/topologies/topology_zoo/** directory.

 ## Running the project
 To run the project, one has to (similarly to the base project) open up a terminal and enter the following commands: